SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 be included If I am not wrong.

 - Vehicles and Customization:
+ 1. (4)[Unconfirmed} Greater range of Vehicles ->
+Pedal bikes, boats, more cars etc need to be added.
+Wether this is by the community (read post towards the end) or the devs doesn't really matter at the current time.
+Once fine tuning of driving controls is fixed, this should move further up in priority.
+No words from the devs yet.
+ 2. (3)[Unconfirmed] Modifying Vehicles ->
+Another highly requested addition by the community, being able modify and make your own one of a kind vehicle (appearance wise) would really help the world of TW expand.
+Paint jobs, Applying custom emblems (see at end of thread), Changing rims, and all perfomance mods should eventually be available, to have full control of your ride.
+Performance mods should not only have slight appearance changes (e.g NOS in back seat), but apply changes to the car.
+Balancing will need to take place before any car mod releases (Engine A 10%+ speed, 10%- handling, Engine B 10%-speed 10%+ handling).
 - Weapons and Customization:
 - Balances, Tuning and/or Reworks: